Run Hide Fight: Plot

 Kip encounters Zoe and chases after her, but he is quickly subdued.
 Handcuffed, Kip admits his motivation for the shooting was retaliation for a bullying incident that occurred in middle school.
 Zoe points out that Kip has murdered several innocent students who had nothing to do with the incident.
 Zoe contacts the Sheriff and tells him that he needs to direct the media's cameras away from the school so that she can safely evacuate students.
 Sheriff Tarsy calls Tristan live on-air to provide cover, but Tristan soon realizes the ruse.
 Tristan demands Zoe reveal herself to him, threatening to kill hostages every five minutes if she does not.

 Zoe returns to Kip, who expresses remorse for what he has done.
-As partial atonement for his crimes, Zoe has Kip ambush Tristan, and in the ensuing chaos that leaves Kip dead and Lewis injured, Zoe escapes with Lewis.
+As partial atonement for his crimes, Zoe has Kip ambush Tristan and Chris for her.
+Kip is killed, but Zoe escapes with Lewis, who gets injured.
 Zoe settles Lewis and reveals that she reciprocates his feelings for her, but that she has a hard time expressing them.
 Lewis warns her that the van in the cafeteria is filled with explosives.
 Chris is sent to kill Zoe, but he is instead killed by Todd, who has taken a sniping position outside the school, right before Chris can execute her.
 Zoe hijacks the livestream, telling Tristan that she is the one people will remember, not him.

 Tristan rigs the van to explode and escapes with a single hostage and an explosive.
 Zoe jams the van in reverse so it explodes in the vacant parking lot.
-Zoe pursues Tristan, but is mistakenly arrested by SWAT.
+Zoe pursues Tristan but is mistakenly arrested by SWAT.
 Outside of the school, Zoe meets Sheriff Tarsy, who thanks her for her actions and tells her that Tristan died in an explosion.
 Zoe meets with her father, affirming their love and repairing their relationship.
-Afterwards, she sees Tristan fleeing into the woods, having faked his own death.
+Afterward, she sees Tristan fleeing into the woods, having faked his death.
 Zoe retrieves her father's hunting rifle and shoots Tristan as he retrieves a cache of money and a passport.
 Standing over him, Zoe lets Tristan bleed to death, telling him that it is what he deserves for what he has done.